 The even greater challenge in winter typically comes from trips closer to home.
 When we flip past Feb.
 14, it’s not just the end of endless email offers for roses and chocolates but heralds the upcoming, sudden end to winter sports!
-As an “Intermittent Intermediate Skier” living in the US Mid-Atlantic, I struggle every year to have one real ski trip or at least a local ski day.
+As an “Intermittent Intermediate Skier” living in the United States Mid-Atlantic, I struggle every year to have the chance for one real ski trip or at least for a local ski day.
 If you live in Aspen or the Alps, just fast forward past this post!
-For everyone else, please let us hear your solutions for getting to the slopes when travel difficulty, budget or time constraints apply.
+However, for everyone else, please let us hear your solutions for getting to the slopes when travel difficulty, budget or time constraints apply.

 5 Tips for Solo Adventures Skiing: Tip One: